71st Infantry Division (United States): Formation

 Activated on 15 July 1943 at Camp Carson, Colorado, the division was first organized as the 71st Light Division (Pack), intended for use in mountainous or jungle areas.
 Smaller than the standard 14,000-man infantry division, at about 9,000 personnel, its primary means of transport was hundreds of horses and mules controlled by several quartermaster pack companies of muleteers.
 For artillery, the division had three battalions of 1,439 lb 75 mm pack howitzers which could be broken down and carried by mule train, instead of the standard 4,980 lb M2A1 105 mm howitzer.

 The 5th and 14th Infantry Regiments, Regular Army units which had been stationed in the Panama Canal Zone for several years prior to the war and had received extensive training in jungle operations during that time, were assigned to the division to provide the nucleus of jungle expertise.
 The 66th Infantry Regiment was constituted in the Regular Army on 10 July 1943, and activated and assigned to the division on 15 July 1943 as its third regiment.
 The division's three field artillery battalions, the 607th, 608th, and 609th, were organized at the Mountain Training Center at Camp Hale, Colorado.
 The cadre for the division's 271st Engineer Combat Battalion came from the 61st Engineer Combat Battalion of the Eastern Defense Command and the 89th Light Division's 314th Engineer Combat Battalion.

 Personnel for the 371st Medical Battalion came from the 34th Infantry Regiment (stationed in Hawaii), the 89th Infantry Division, the 5th Infantry Regiment, and the medical replacement training center at Camp Barkeley, Texas.
 The division also included the 771st Ordnance Light Maintenance Platoon, the 731st Antiaircraft Artillery Machine Gun Battery, and the 581st Antitank Battery.
 The division's quartermaster assets included the 251st, 252nd, and 253rd Quartermaster Pack Companies.

 Training and maneuvers

 After training at Camp Carson, Colorado, the division was sent to Hunter Liggett Military Reservation in the mountains inland from Big Sur, California, in late February 1944, where it maneuvered against the 89th Light Division in a three-month comprehensive test of the light division concept.
 As a result of the test, it was decided that the light divisions had insufficient manpower and firepower to be effective, and the concept was abandoned.
-After Towards the end of the maneuvers, 3,500 men were withdrawn for use as overseas replacements, being replaced mostly by students from the drastically-reduced Army Specialized Training Program.
+Towards the end of the maneuvers, 3,500 men were withdrawn for use as overseas replacements, being replaced mostly by students from the drastically-reduced Army Specialized Training Program.
 The 71st Division was sent to Fort Benning, Georgia, in May 1944, where it was reorganized and retrained as a standard infantry division.